nicklalone/CIST_2500/04_R_Stuff-Intro/README.md

 ![Tutorial tab in the Environment Pane](/images/tutorial-2.PNG)

 And for your homework, you will be going through the tutorial ```Filter observations``` in order to learn a bit more about some features of R that can be useful for you in the future.
+You will find your homework in the Files portion of canvas but also in the Assignment as well as the module section.

+Enjoy!